We've cut more fees and made Robinhood faster and more reliable by rebuilding our systems from the ground up.

 Before, Robinhood was only an introducing broker, which means that we used a clearing brokerage for “back office” support, like settling the trades you placed on Robinhood.
 Using a clearing broker is the industry norm when a company like Robinhood wants to let its users place trades.
 In fact, the top five clearing firms cleared 1,310 introducing firms in 2016.

-Now, Robinhood is a clearing broker, which means we have complete control over giving you the best experience out there!
+Now, Robinhood is also a clearing broker, which means we have complete control over giving you the best experience out there!

 What does a clearing firm do?